JohT/search-menu-ui/search-menu-ui/README.md

 # search-menu-js

-Search UI written in vanilla JavaScript.
+All in one place search UI providing "search as you type" written in vanilla JavaScript.
 ## Features:
-* Search as you type
-* All in one place: Results, details, filters and navigation targets
 * **"Data-Driven, Data-Agnostic"** approach:
   * Search data is the source of all contents configured once using templates
   * Search data may also be used to set additional css style classes dynamically